HIV is caused by a virus known as a retrovirus. The combination of medications used to treat HIV is known as antiretroviral therapy (ART).

 - Chlamydia swab test- This involves an internal examination, where the trained clinician will insert a speculum (plastic device) into your vagina, and use a brush swab to collect a sample from your cervix.

-- Chlamydia urine test-Urine sample may be offered to some female as well.
+- Chlamydia urine test-Urine samples may be offered to some females as well.

 Testing for Men